 North Dakota Licensing Overview for a Cosmetologist

-Licensing for cosmetologist in North Dakota is controlled by the North Dakota State Board of Cosmetology.
+Licensing for a cosmetologist in North Dakota is controlled by the North Dakota State Board of Cosmetology.

 General Guidelines for a Cosmetologist in North Dakota